 Project Map and Impacts

 During construction, there may be some temporary traffic along Peak Place from the contractor’s crew and some minimal noise coming from the generators used onsite.
-Construction hours are from 7:30 am to 5:30 pm, Monday through Friday.
-Please note that during the painting phase of the project (approx. Feb) generators will be needed and run 24 hours a day.
+Construction hours are from 7:30 am to 6:30 pm, Monday through Friday.
+Please note that right now, and for the next 3.5 weeks during the painting phase of the project, generators will be needed and run 24 hours a day.

 Additional Project Information